TeaZea/codespaces-locallibrary/README.txt

     # Added a model.Language, with a row in the model.Books so it can populate model.Language simultaniously.
     # Used list_displays under admin.BookInstance to show more than just name.
     # Added inline listing of Book items to the Author detail view.
+    # Added new block title on the index.html, seperate from base.html

 ---
 111I111I1